jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 };
 ```

-We will be using uniforms very similar to that for our point light sources so add the following.
+We will be using uniforms very similar to that for our point light sources so add the following to the fragment shader.

 ```cpp
 uniform SpotLight spotLights[maxLights];